juliango202/Cellule/README.md

 # Cellule

-Cellule is a fast 2D cellular pattern ( Delauney-Voronoi ) engine written in C++ and is cross-platform.
+Cellule is a fast 2D cellular pattern ( Delauney-Voronoi ) engine written in C++ and cross-platform.

-It can be used to generate interesting cellular procedural textures.
+It can be used to generate interesting cellular procedural textures of infinite resolution.

 The Cellule foundations library ( CelluleF ) implement the data structure which is a 2D Delauney triangulation ( the corresponding Voronoi diagram is implicit ) of a set of circles ( weighted points which give the cells of the Voronoi diagram ).
 Cells can be added moved deleted dynamically and efficiently.
 The structure can quickly return the cell enclosing a given 2D point.
 Manipulating thousands of cells is ok.

-Then the executable Cellule program is a GUI to create, modify, and visualize cellular patterns.
+The executable Cellule program is a GUI to create, modify, and visualize cellular patterns.

 ## Gallery
 [![Sample 1](https://juliango202.github.io/img/cellule/snap1_th.png)](https://juliango202.github.io/img/cellule/snap1.png)